Updated May 25, 2021

-Aside from the diving, there is the world class Monterey Aquarium and Point Lobos State Marine Reserve where you can hike and explore forests and rocky points and watch sea otters up close in their natural habitat.
+Aside from the diving, there is the world-class Monterey Bay Aquarium and Point Lobos State Marine Reserve where you can hike and explore forests and rocky points and watch sea otters up-close in their natural habitat.

 - The Breakwater: 10-60 feet (3-18 meters), popular, accessible, next to U.S. Coast Guard Pier, easy shore entry, shallow slope, little surf, rocky reef with kelp, sandy muck area, tube anemones, sessile invertebrates, many exotic nudibranchs, octopus, wolf eels, snails and sea lions, beginner level and training, good for night dives